COSE451-2023-2-Team2/whisper-monorepo/README.md

 docker-compose up -d
 ```

-You can access the client with `http://localhost:3000`.
+You can access the client with `http://localhost:3000`. <br>
+If you want to communicate between multiple clients, change the `ws://localhost:8000` to the running server's ip address. <br> (in `client/src/hooks/useSocket.tsx`)

 <br>